Auditor issues disclaimer of opinion for Kitchen Culture's FY2021 report

-Nexia has not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the group's financial statements as at June 30, last year, the embattled household furniture and accessories distributor noted in a bourse filing on Thursday night (Mar 3).
+Nexia has not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the group's financial statements as at June 30 last year, the embattled household furniture and accessories distributor noted in a bourse filing on Thursday night.

-The audit disclaimer of opinion flagged going concern matters; two Singapore Exchange (SGX) compliance notices; the group's investment in associate company Ooway Technology; as well as the lack of confirmation on the group's bank balances.
+The audit disclaimer of opinion flagged going concern matters; two Singapore Exchange (SGX) compliance notices; the group's investment in associate company Ooway Technology; and the lack of confirmation on the group's bank balances.

 Regarding going concern matters, Nexia noted that Kitchen Culture has suffered recurring losses and negative operating cash flows.
 The group posted a net loss of $11.5 million and negative operating cash flows of $6.6 million for the financial year ended June 30.
 Its current assets also exceeded its current liabilities by $4.9 million.